Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Tooth loss is not normal in adult cats and needs to be addressed immediately.
-Tooth loss is usually an indicator of advanced dental disease and the cat is likely experiencing pain in his mouth from its dental issues.
-Tooth loss can be prevented by brushing your cat’s teeth every day and providing it with dental treats to help fight plaque buildup.
-If your cat does have dental disease, the vet can perform a deep cleaning while your pet is under anesthesia and will assess your cat to determine the full extent of the damage.
-Prevention is the best step to help prevent tooth loss in cats, but that is not always possible depending on a cat’s origins.
-If your cat is experiencing dental disease, a qualified veterinarian can help address the issue, so it’s best to make an appointment right away.
+Tooth loss is abnormal in adult cats and must be addressed immediately.
+It’s usually an indicator of advanced dental disease, and the cat is likely experiencing extreme pain in their mouth from their dental issues.
+Tooth loss can be prevented by keeping an excellent daily oral homecare routine of brushing your cat’s teeth every day.
+Dental treats can also be beneficial to help fight plaque buildup.
+If your cat does have dental disease, the vet can perform a deep cleaning while your pet is under anesthesia, and they will assess your cat to determine the full extent of the damage.
+Prevention is the best step to help prevent tooth loss in cats, but that is not always possible, depending on a cat’s origins.
+If your cat is experiencing dental disease, a qualified veterinarian can help address the issue, so it’s best to make an appointment immediately.

 Featured Image Credit: jasna.B, Shutterstock